 Commercial and charter fishing expand in the Great Lakes.

-Native fisheries decline from overfishing.
-Ciscoes (lake herring and chubs), lake trout, and whitefish populations plummet.
+Native fisheries decline: Ciscoes (lake herring and chubs), lake trout, and whitefish populations plummet.

 Sea lamprey discovered in Lake Michigan

-By the 1950s, sea lamprey decimated the native lake trout population.
-This caused the alewife population to explode in the absence of a predator.
+In the 1950s, the sea lamprey, a parasitic, jawless fish that feeds by attaching itself to its victims, decimated the native Lake Trout population.
+This caused the alewife (another invasive species) population to explode in the absence of a predator.

 During the 1960s, Chinook and Coho salmon were introduced into the lake to control the alewives.
 The experiment was a success, and the result was a multi-billion dollar sport salmon fishery that lasted into the first decade of the 21st century.